decentraland/adr/content/ADR-164-quests.poc.md

 - Instrument application to collect logs, traces and metrics
 - Domain related metrics
 - Performance metrics

+#### Decentralization

+The system should be decentralized in one way or another:
+- Content: quest designers can have their own quests server.
+- Architecture: sync of the whole quests system across multiple instances.

 ## RFC 2119 and RFC 8174